artdecocode/catchment/README.md

     at Readable.read [as _read] (/Users/zavr/adc/catchment/example/error-catchment.js:6:16)
 ```

-If the error does not have a stack (which can happen when using `createReadStream` from the `fs` module), it will appear as thrown at the point of either creating an instance of _Catchment_, or calling the `collect` method.
+If the error does not have the stack (which can happen when using `createReadStream` from the `fs` module), it will appear as thrown at the point of either creating an instance of _Catchment_, or calling the `collect` method.

 ```js
 import { createReadStream } from 'fs'